How Dangerous is Reckless Driving in Louisiana?

 Are You a Victim of Reckless Driving in Louisiana?
 Contact our Attorneys Today

 You can reach Mike Brandner or any of his team by dialing (504) 345-1111.
 Our office hours are 8am-5pm yet we will take your call 24 hours a day, 7 days a week.
-If you prefer to reach us online, click the LiveChat feature on our homepage to interact with a member of our legal team.
+If you prefer to reach us online, use the LiveChat feature to interact with a member of our legal team.
 You risk nothing by contacting our law office as there is no fee unless we win your case.
 Our consultations are completely free.

 The information on this blog is for general information purposes only.
 Nothing herein should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.